zhannamatuzak/lizard-my-pet/README.md

 - [BackWaterReptiles](https://backwaterreptiles.com/) was a great source of inspiration for the creating the content of the blog.
 - The articles and shared experiences on the blog were written myself and any additional helpful articles.
 - The fonts were chosen  [here]().
-- The colors for the website was generated using [Color Space](https://coolors.co/palettes/trending).
+- The colors for the website was generated using [coolors.co](https://coolors.co/palettes/trending).
 - The lizards images were sourced using [Pexels](https://www.pexels.com) and [Pixabay](https://pixabay.com/).
 - The icons for the footer, about page and location headings were taken from [Font Awesome](https://fontawesome.com/).
 - The icon for the favicon was taken from [canva](https://www.canva.com/).